German-Cobian/CLI-Blog-App/README.md

 ### Setup and Install

-* Open your terminal - Windows: Win + R, then type cmd | Mac: Command + space, then type Terminal
+* Open your terminal - Windows: `Win + R`, then type cmd | Mac: `Command + space`, then type Terminal
 * Navigate to a directory of your choosing using the cd command
-* Run this command in your OS terminal: git clone git@github.com:promise-J/micro-reddit.git to get a copy of the project.
+* Run this command in your OS terminal: `git clone git@github.com:promise-J/micro-reddit.git` to get a copy of the project.
-* Navigate to the project's directory using the cd command.
+* Navigate to the project's directory using the `cd` command
-* Run  bundle install to install all the required gems needed for the project.
-* Since DB has already been created, you need to migrate to the DB telling the rails app to establish a connection to run
+* Run `rails webpacker:install` to configure Webpacker for your environment.
+Otherwise, an error like `Webpacker::Manifest::MissingEntryError` will appear if you attempt to run the server.
+* Install dependencies by running `bundle install`
+* Migrate the database to your environment by running `rails db:migrate`
-* Execute rails console to load the development environment by running rails console or rails c for short.
+* Execute rails console to load the development environment by running `rails console` or `rails c` for short.
-* Run User.all to see all the users in the database.
+* Run `User.all` to see all the users in the database
 * (optional: play around with the console by adding post and also comments for each post under various users)
-* End the rails console environment by running exit(1).
+* End the rails console environment by running `exit(1)`

 ### Usage